wiredhikari/prefix_on_riscv/docs/final_report.md

 ## Conclusion

 I was able to complete all of the goals that were decided for the project and it got completed before the timeline which gave us more time for testing Prefix and keywording packages with RISC-V.

+ Also solved all the bugs that occured during the compilation of Stages 1,2 and 3.

 ## Acknowledgement